Trump Declares National Emergency Over Coronavirus

 The key announcements

-- A national emergency declaration, freeing up $50 billion in federal emergency funding for states and localities as they work to address the outbreak
+- A national emergency declaration, freeing up $50 billion in federal emergency funding for states and localities as they work to address the outbreak.

-- A partnership with the private sector to boost U.S. testing capacity working with Walmart, Target, Walgreens, CVS, and several testing corporations.
-The effort will include drive-thru testing.
+- A partnership with the private sector to boost U.S. testing capacity working with Walmart, Target, Walgreens, CVS, and several larger testing corporations.
+The effort will include drive-through testing and aims to divert people from U.S. health-care facilities, some of which are already starting to become overwhelmed by the coronavirus outbreak.

-- A Google webpage which will act as a relay point for Americans who are worried they have the virus.
-It will also direct people to testing sites if they need it.
+- A Google-made “screening website” is being built which will act as a relay point for Americans who are worried they have the virus and direct them to testing sites.

-- The energy Department will purchase more crude oil from the Strategic Petroleum Reserve
+- The Energy Department will purchase more crude oil from the Strategic Petroleum Reserve.

-- Federal student loan interest will be waived during the crisis — though the details are not clear
+- Federal student-loan interest will be waived during the crisis — though the details are not clear.

 A Google page will direct people to testing